Sparse Higher Order \v{C}ech Filtrations: k-distance

-\subparagraph{Computation.} We give a simple algorithm for computing the \permut that has quadratic running time in the number of input points and discuss an approach for improving it.
+We give an algorithm for computing the \permut that is inspired by the algorithm given by Har-Peled and Mendel~\cite[Sec.~3.1]{Har-Peled_2006_nets-algorithm} for the case $k=1$.
 We call a site \emph{ordered} if it has already been assigned its index in the \permut and \emph{unordered} otherwise.